abhmishr1/HIP/docs/how-to/performance_guidelines.rst

   :keywords: AMD, ROCm, HIP, CUDA, performance, guidelines

 *******************************************************************************
-Performance Guidelines
+Performance guidelines
 *******************************************************************************

-The AMD HIP Performance Guidelines are a set of best practices designed to help developers optimize the performance of their codes for AMD GPUs.
-They cover established parallelization and optimization techniques that can greatly improving performance for HIP-capable GPU architectures.
+The AMD HIP performance guidelines are a set of best practices designed to help you optimize the application performance on AMDGPUs.
+The guidelines discuss established parallelization and optimization techniques to improve the application performance on HIP-capable GPU architectures.

-By following four main cornerstones, we can exploit the performance optimization potential of HIP.
+Here are the four main cornerstones to help you exploit HIP's performance optimization potential:

-- parallel execution
+- Parallel execution
 - memory bandwidth usage optimization
 - optimization for maximum throughput
 - minimizing memory thrashing

-In the following chapters, we will show you their benefits and how to use them effectively.
+This document discusses the usage and benefits of these cornerstones in detail.

 .. _parallel execution:
 Parallel execution